Timmarus/Boundless/sprint 0/process.md

 would take to complete said stories.
 Years of knowledge and experience related to user story 'x' was taken into consideration when calculating how long each story would take.
-We finalized our stories by creating our Product Backlog with our desired features from user stories, similar to the structure of Product Backlogs in CSC207.
+We finalized our stories by creating our Product Backlog with our desired features from user stories, similar to the structure of Product Backlogs in CSC207, which can be found in the PB.md file.

 Moving onto Sprint 1, we are confident we built a strong foundation that enables us to begin execution of the Boundless project.
-However, some of the lessons that need to tag alongside Boundless through its journey are:
+However, some of the lessons that need to tag alongside Boundless throughout its journey are:
+- Effectively communicating with teammates in a collaborative manner
+- Ensure and enforce the basic software design principles throughout all phases of the project (those principles being abstraction, encapsulation, polymorphism and inheritance)
+- Utilizing our tools like Github and Pivitol Tracker to manage our development in more detail
+- Gurantee each sprint we fulfill basic expectations and satisfiers and aim towards fulfilling delighters as well